You are currently using an outdated browser.

 • SAR: Synthetic Aperture Radar is a form of radar that is used to create high-resolution 2D images or 3D reconstructions of objects, such as the Earth's surface.
 Used in various applications like mapping, surveillance, and environmental monitoring, SAR works by moving the radar antenna along a path and combining the received signals to simulate a large antenna aperture.

 • Scan Conversion: a core capability provided by Cambridge Pixel, it is the process of transforming polar format radar video data into Cartesian form, suitable for display on a modern computer screen.
 Scan conversion must ensure that targets are accurately represented on the display and that no gaps are introduced into the video.
-Cambridge Pixel’s scan conversion process is highly-optimised and supports different fade modes, motion modes and trail history modes.
+Cambridge Pixel’s radar scan conversion process is highly-optimised and supports different fade modes, motion modes and trail history modes.

 • Scan Rate/Period: the rotation rate/period of a search radar, for example as the time between two North crossings.